shanedevane/trusted-email-validator/README.md

 ## What it doesn't do ##

 This does not try to initiate a connection to the users mail server to see if the email username exists.
-This is an unreliable metric as many mail servers by default to not respond to it. ie. Exchange.
+This is an unreliable metric as many mail servers by default do not respond to it. ie. Exchange.

 ## References